 Heater-Cooler Machines – Surgery -- NTM Bacterial Infections

-The attorneys at the Law Offices of John Day are pleased to provide you this information on lawsuits and claims related to heater-cooler machines:What is a heater-cooler machine?
+The attorneys at The Law Offices of John Day, P.C. are pleased to provide you this information on lawsuits and claims related to heater-cooler machines:What is a heater-cooler machine?

 Heater-cooler machines have been linked to non-tuberculosis mycobacteria (NTM).
 The bacteria can grow in the water reservoir in the machine.
 During surgery, the fan’s machine blows the bacteria into the surgical suite.
 While NTM is generally harmless, it can be very serious if the bacteria is blown onto surgical equipment, an open wound or a medical device to be implanted like a heart valve.
 The resulting infection can be severe and even lead to death.

 NTM can be tricky to diagnose.
 It is a very slow-growing bacteria with symptoms that are often attributed to some other condition.
 In some patients, the infection was not diagnosed for four years after their surgery.Which heater-cooler machines and hospitals are involved in the problem?

 All heater-cooler machines share a similar design with a water reservoir and fan, so if they are not cleaned and maintained properly all heater-cooler machines pose a risk of infection.
 Again, this problem is not limited to just one type of machine.
 As for which hospitals have experienced outbreaks, it can be hard to tell.
 The Food and Drug Administration does not make public the names of the hospitals where outbreaks have occurred.How do I know if have a NTM bacterial infection and is it treatable?